APEX-Race-Tech/Main_website/README.md

 1. Clone or download this repository.
 2. Navigate to the project's root directory.
 3. Open `index.html` in your browser (e.g., Chrome, Firefox, Safari).

+## Contact Form

+The contact form is powered by [Web3Forms](https://web3forms.com/).
+When a user submits the form, the data is sent to the Web3Forms API endpoint specified in the `action` attribute of the form tag in `index.html`.

+## Acknowledgements

+- The track animation feature utilizes racetrack coordinate data from the [TUMFTM Racetrack Database](https://github.com/TUMFTM/racetrack-database?tab=LGPL-3.0-1-ov-file), which is available under the LGPL-3.0-1 license.